-S. Mark Haywood, DMin (ABD), ThM, JD VP of Student Services Professor of Bible Exposition
+Mark Haywood, DMin Provost & CAO Professor of Bible Exposition

-Dear New and Current Students.
+Dear New and Current Students,

 It is a joy to welcome you to Grace School of Theology.
 Whether you are entering seminary for the first time, transferring from a seminary, or a returning student, we are pleased that you have chosen to continue your academic and personal development here at Grace School of Theology.
 Our faculty, staff, students, and alumni receive you into our Grace family.